 This course provides students an opportunity to integrate classroom learning with off-campus work experience in the graphic design field.
 In addition to keeping a learning journal to analyze and evaluate their experiences, students must compile and present to faculty a portfolio of their work completed during internship.
 The position must be supervised and expose the student to some aspect of the graphic design profession.
 The student must complete a minimum of 140 hours within this position.
-Students will be required to attend a series of six (6)

-seminars throughout the semester to discuss job search strategies, performance and performance evaluations.
-Prerequisite: Grade of C or above in GRA 207 or GPA of 2.0 or above in area of concentration: completion of 12 hours of designated course work and permission of Internship Coordinator.
+Students will be required to attend a series of six (6) seminars throughout the semester to discuss job search strategies, performance and performance evaluations.
+Prerequisite: Grade of C or above in GRA 207 or GPA of 2.0 or above in area of concentration, permission of Internship Coordinator.
 3 credits (Fall/Spring)